CDS-Macau/CDS-Macau.github.io/content/authors/Mianjie Yu/_index.md

   -

 # Is this the primary user of the site?
-superuser: true
+superuser: false
 ---

-I am currently an assistant professor from the Department of Computer and Information Scicence, Univeristy of Macau.
+Mianjie Yu is currently pursuing his PhD at the University of Macau !!